skotikot/Modeling-Multifunctional-Landscape-Change/README.md

 The provided code performs categorical validation of land cover projection models, analyzes driver importance (e.g., policy, slope, and fragmentation), and generates publication-quality figures representing LULC transitions and error budgets.

 ## Data Availability
-The geospatial data required to run these scripts are archived on Zenodo (DOI: [Insert DOI]).
+The geospatial data required to run these scripts are archived on Zenodo (DOI: https://doi.org/10.5281/zenodo.20142764).
 The scripts expect a specific directory structure (see Repository Structure) to locate preprocessed rasters and model outputs.
+Download the "Data.zip" file and extract into your main directory.

 ## Repository Structure
 To ensure the scripts execute correctly, organize your local directory as follows: